windyy-alt/ProbStat/README.md

 **Bayes’ Theorem**

 Bayes’ Theorem is a mathematical formula used to determine the probability of an event based on prior knowledge of related conditions.
-It describes how the probability of a hypothesis changes when new evidence is observed.
+It describes how the probability of a hypothesis changes when new evidence is observed.​

-P(A∣B)= P(B∣A)P(A) / P(B)​
+``P(A∣B)= P(B∣A)P(A) / P(B)``​

 P(A | B) → Posterior probability: the probability of event A occurring given that B is true.